Heart Failure: Watching Your Fluids

 Test Your Knowledge

-Fluid intake usually is not restricted in heart failure unless your doctor gives you a specific fluid limit.
+Fluid intake usually isn't restricted in heart failure unless your doctor gives you a specific fluid limit.

 Too much fluid in your body can make it harder for your already-weakened heart to pump and can make the symptoms of heart failure worse.
 Things that affect the amount of fluid in your body include: